irrdnet/irrd/docs/admins/object-validation.rst

 ^^^^^^^^^^^^^
 For authoritative objects, the ``last-modified`` attribute is set when the object is created or updated.
 Any existing ``last-modified`` values are discarded.
-This timestamp is not updated for changes in RPKI validation status.
+This timestamp is not updated for changes in object suppression status.
 This attribute is visible over NRTM and in exports.

 By default, this attribute is only added when an object is changed or